redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/3.2-boot-edge-vm/README.md

 First, we'll copy our customized ISO to a location where we can attach it to a virtual machine.
 A directory has been created for us at `/var/virtual-machines/iso`.

-From within the `generate-iso` directory, copy your ISO: `sudo cp rhde-ztp.iso /var/virtual-machines/iso/student$(your-student-number)-rhde-ztp.iso`
+From within the `generate-iso` directory, copy your ISO into the destination directory while being sure to insert your student number into the destination filename: `sudo cp rhde-ztp.iso /var/virtual-machines/iso/student$(your-student-number)-rhde-ztp.iso`

 For example: `sudo cp rhde-ztp.iso /var/virtual-machines/iso/student1-rhde-ztp.iso`

 ### Step 2 - Attaching the ISO to your Virtual Machine

-On the **Virtual machines** tab within Cockpit, select your virtual machine.
+Navigate to the Cockput WebUI and select the **Virtual machines** tab.
+By default, no Virtaul Machines will be populated as the management of Virtual Machines requires elevated access.
+Click on the _Limited Access_ button at the top of the page to gain Administrative privileges.
+Once selected, Virtual Machines will appear.

+Select the virtual machine associated to your student ID.
 The naming convention for virtual machines is `student$(your-student-number)-edge-device`, so for example: if you are student 1, your virtual machine is `student1-edge-device`.

 Under the **Disks** section, select the **Add disk** button.
 In the **Add disk** path, enter the following information:
 <table>